Hamilton East Mindfulness Community - Bird of paradise flower

 Through Thay’s leadership, Plum Village has grown into a thriving retreat and practice center.
 Over the years, other monasteries and practice centers in the Plum Village tradition have been established in various places including Dharma Gaia in New Zealand https://www.dharmagaia.org/

-On 11 November 2014, a month after his 88th birthday and following several months of rapidly declining health, Thich Nhat Hanh suffered a severe stroke.
-Although he is still unable to speak, and is mostly paralyzed on the right side, he has continued to offer the Dharma and inspiration through his peaceful, serene and valiant presence.
+In 2014 aged 88, Thich Nhat Hanh suffered a severe stroke that left him unable to speak and mostly paralysed on his right side.
+In spite of this he continued to offer the dharma and inspiration with his peaceful, serene and valiant presence.